ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 When the installation is complete, you put your previously created from the old system "ioBroker Backup" on your new system with a sftp program such as FileZilla or WinSCP in the path / opt / iobroker / backups.

-If no backup has been created yet, this directory must be created beforehand.

 Backitup can also perform a restore from the NAS, Dropbox, or Google Drive, but the local variant has the least chance of problems.

 If you already have experience with mounting from the NAS, this can also be used gladly, especially since then you can directly access the existing directory of the old installation.
 However, this tutorial refers to a locally saved backup.

-If ioBroker Backup was successfully saved, Backitup will now be opened and the "Restore" tab will be opened.
+If ioBroker Backup was successfully saved, Backitup will now be opened and the "Restore" tab will open.
 There, set the "Backup Source" to Local and save afterwards.

 ![Restore Tab](../../de/tutorial/media/restore/1575301096581-restoretab.jpg)